 This plan has been written to reflect an organizational framework and approach based on the ASCA's National Model, the NY Curriculum Frameworks, state standards and current best practices.
 Language used in the document is consistent with comprehensive developmental models.
 This language gives structure to the program, enables straightforward communication at all levels, and a basis for results evaluation.
-We have updated this plan, annually, to reflect our efforts grades PreK-12 moving forward in contrast to programming and curriculum focused on 6-12 and supplemental in delivery to PreK-5 in past practice as noted in programming reviews/research completed in preparation for this document.
+We have updated this plan, annually, to reflect our efforts grades PreK-12 moving forward regarding curriculum focused in programming reviewed, researched and completed in preparation for this document.

-Further, this plan has been prepared for Board of Education approval knowing that an annual review will occur each school year.
-We will continue to collect information to document counseling and guidance efforts PreK-12 and will submit a revised plan when the substance of this plan requires revision.
+Further, this plan has been prepared for Board of Education approval for an annual review occurring each school year.
+As part of said process, we will continue to collect information to document counseling and guidance efforts for PreK-12 and will annually submit a revised plan when the substance of this plan requires revision.